sbarral/spook/README.md

 This software is most definitely of the no-warranty, provided-as-is, mainly-tested-on-my-linux-box kind.
 But it *should* work on Linux/Mac/Windows, and with some luck on a couple of other OSes.

-Server-sent events are supported out-of-the-box by all decent browsers.
-That means, if you insist on using Explorer or Edge you will have to got through some hoops and play with one of the freely available polyfills for the javascript `EventSource` interface.
+Server-sent events should be supported out-of-the-box on nearly all modern browsers.

 ## Installation